STPHxBioinformatics/ndp/README.md

 ```

 ## Support
-In case of issues with the pipeline please contact pierre.schneeberger@swisstph.ch or julian.dommann@swisstph.ch.
+We do not plan to adapt this pipeline any futher.
+It could however be modified to fit other applications, as:

+* ...the primer sequences in the files PATH/TO/ndp/0_scripts may be changed to other primer sequences.
+* ...the  pipeline may be adapted to other target organisms by using other Emu databases or creating custom Emu databases.
+For more info, please visit the [Emu GitLab](https://gitlab.com/treangenlab/emu) page.

 ## Citations
 If this pipeline is used for your research purposes, please cite DOI-XXX.

 ## Credits
-This pipline relies on a few great pieces of software, namely:
+This pipeline relies on a few great pieces of software, namely:

 * [Nextflow](https://github.com/nextflow-io/nextflow)
 * [Singularity CE](https://github.com/sylabs/singularity)